opengovsg/FormSG/README.md

 ## Contributing

-We welcome contributions to code open sourced by the Government Technology Agency of Singapore.
-All contributors will be asked to sign a Contributor License Agreement (CLA) in order to ensure that everybody is free to use their contributions.
+We welcome all contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas to code open sourced by the Government Technology Agency of Singapore.
+Contributors should read [CONTRIBUTING.md](CONTRIBUTING.md) and will also be asked to sign a Contributor License Agreement (CLA) in order to ensure that everybody is free to use their contributions.

 ## Support